RocketCommunicationsInc/astro-uxds/components/log.md

 ### Basic Log

 ![The log includes a Table of timestamped events and a Search field to narrow the displayed events](/img/components/log-basic.png 'The log includes a Table of timestamped events and a Search field to narrow the displayed events')
-The log includes a Table of timestamped events and a Search field to narrow the displayed events

 ### Scroll Interaction